Help us improve your experience.

 Meaning

-The first line of sample output 1 and 2 shows that the physical link is up.
-This means that the physical link is healthy and can pass packets.
-Further down the sample output, look for active alarms and defects.
-If you see active alarms or defects, to further diagnose the problem, see Step 3, Display Extensive Status Information for a Specific Fast Ethernet or Gigabit Ethernet Interface, to display more extensive information about the Fast Ethernet interface and the physical interface that is down.
+The first line of sample output 1 and 2 shows that the physical link is up, indicating that it is healthy and can pass packets.
+Scroll through the output to check for any active alarms or defects.
+If alarms or defects are present, refer to Display Extensive Status Information for a Specific Fast Ethernet or Gigabit Ethernet Interface, for more detailed diagnostic information about the interface.

-Display Extensive Status Information for a Specific Fast Ethernet or Gigabit Ethernet Interface
+Display Extensive Status for a Specific Fast Ethernet or Gigabit Ethernet Interface

 Purpose